 Turner held a firman, a decree issued by Ottoman authorities which allowed him to travel, and being a diplomat (although a very junior one) he could rely on the assistance and advice of a net of vice-consuls of various European countries.
 In the Holy Land however he was most often a guest of Franciscan monasteries.
 Thanks to the good relations established in 1219 between St. Francis and the Sultan of Egypt the Franciscans were granted the right to found monasteries and hostels for the pilgrims.
-In 1342 they were appointed as the official custodians of the Holy Sites (external link - it opens in a separate window) in the name of the Catholic Church.
+In 1342 they were appointed as the official custodians of the Holy Sites in the name of the Catholic Church.

 Twain was part of a better organized journey, but he too had words of praise for the Franciscans: I have been educated to enmity toward every thing that is Catholic, and sometimes, in consequence of this, I find it much easier to discover Catholic faults than Catholic merits.
 But there is one thing I feel no disposition to overlook, and no disposition to forget: and that is, the honest gratitude I and all pilgrims owe, to the Convent Fathers in Palestine.
 Their doors are always open, and there is always a welcome for any worthy man who comes, whether he comes in rags or clad in purple.

-Both travellers left the Holy Land at Jaffa and sailed for Alexandria.
+Both Turner and Twain left the Holy Land at Jaffa and sailed for Alexandria.

 Turner was very matter of fact in his final paragraph: